 Lee Yong Man

-- All new staff undergo a mandatory minimum 3-day training
+- All new staff undergo a mandatory minimum 5 days training;

-- Oversea workshop in South Korea in May 2018 which was attended by 296 staff and 15 family members.
+- Overseas workshop in Taiwan in May 2019 which was attended by 103 staff and 14 Family members.

-I would like to thank all of our customers for their continued support and confidence in the Bank.
-Concurrently, I would also like to take this opportunity to express my deep appreciation to our dedicated Board of Directors, Management and staff for their invaluable contribution and hard work which has led to the good performance of the Bank.
+For and on behalf of DGB management, I would like to express my sincere thanks to our customers for their continued to support and confidence in the Bank.
+Concurrently, I would like to take this opportunity to express my deep appreciation to our dedicated Board of Directors, management and staff for their invaluable contribution and hard work which has led to the good performance of the Bank.

 Lee Yong Man, CEO